c

 Electro-Chemical Engineering Start-Up and Scale-Up Experience

-OCO’s core founding team has over 100 years of 100% private sector start-up and Fortune 500 scale-up experience in chemical engineering, green chemistry, hydrogen processing, advanced separations, electrochemical R&D, and IoT (internet-of-things) across sector-leading companies including 3M, Battelle Memorial Institute, Chevron, Det Norske Veritas (DNV), Intel, and Microsoft.
-Collectively the leadership team have been issued 270 patents and have started and scaled 18 green chemistry start-ups.
+OCO’s core founding team has over 100 years of 100% private sector start-up and Fortune 500 scale-up experience in chemical engineering, green chemistry, hydrogen processing, advanced separations, electrochemical R&D, and IoT (internet-of-things) across sector-leading companies.
+Collectively the leadership team has been issued 270 patents and have started and scaled 18 green chemistry start-ups.